leanprover-community/lean4-metaprogramming-book/md/intro.md

 term of a certain type and use it right away, on the same file!
 This concept is generally called [__reflection__](https://en.wikipedia.org/wiki/Reflective_programming).
-We can say that, in Lean, the metal-level is _reflected_ to the object-level.
+We can say that, in Lean, the meta-level is _reflected_ to the object-level.

 Since the objects defined in the meta-level are not the ones we're most interested in proving theorems about, it can sometimes be overly tedious to